dfalster/dfalster.github.io/source/_posts/2013-06-17-updating-my-online-identity.md

 introduced me to Octopress when we started the [nice R code blog](http://nicercode.github.io/).
 Octopress sites can be hosted on github, and because they are used by coders passionate about open source tools, there are lots of sites and themes you can fork.
+I found a
-A found of [list of Octopress sites](https://github.com/imathis/octopress/wiki/Octopress-Sites) and from that choose Jason Fox's site [NeverStopBuilding](http://neverstopbuilding.net/) as a good foundation.
+[list of Octopress sites](https://github.com/imathis/octopress/wiki/Octopress-Sites) and from that chose Jason Fox's site [NeverStopBuilding](http://neverstopbuilding.net/) as a good foundation.
 Many thanks to Jason for allowing me to fork his repo!

 Some nice features of Octopress: